 - Create the Future Value Stream Map

-- Feedback develop visual metrics showing progress of the company’s lean continuous improvement program.
+- Feedback: Develop visual metrics showing the progress of the company’s lean continuous improvement program.

 More information: Overcoming Sales Resistance with SOAR.

 Recommended Book: The Thin Book of SOAR; Building Strengths-Based Strategy